DeepConnectAI/Self_Paced_Learning/README.md

 # Self_Paced_Learning

-> This is a collection of Python and Machine Learning resources that have been split by [topics](#table-of-contents) and contain code examples with explanations, different use cases and links to further readings.
+> This is a collection of Python and Machine Learning resources that are aimed to provide continuous learning of concepts through practical code examples, different use cases and links to further readings.

-It is a **Help Book** because you may change or add the code to see how it works and [test it out](#testing-the-code) using assertions.
-Altogether it might make your learning process to be more interactive and it might help you to keep code quality pretty high from very beginning.
+It is a **Help Book** because you may change or add the code to see how different aspects correlate with each other and [test it out](#testing-the-code) using assertions.
+Altogether it will make your learning process to be much more interactive and expose you to very high code quality from beginning.

 ## Table of Contents